jpuntomarcos/report-findings/README.md

  - FIM: Despcription of Mut samples where the mutation was found.
 Within the parenthesis: n and pct.
 Resuls are sorted by pct, decreasing.
  - SampleFindings: Additional finding in the target sample.
 Describes the full events (i.e. "ins_17:43079334-43079399 del_9") that where identified in the target sample **within the range of interest**.
 Resuls are sorted by pct, decreasing.

+An additional Excel file is generated, `IgnoredEvents_Log.xlsx`,  to report isoforms supporting "n" for which some events where ignored due to size threshold.

 ### License